bluerei/notes/README.md

 [Vercel](https://vercel.com/)

-Similar to Netlify, hooks up to your GitHub or GitLab or Bitbucket, makes builds and deploys  to https://project.username.now.sh/   (you may easyliy to set up your own domain name) and  deploys it.
+Similar to Netlify, hooks up to your GitHub or GitLab or Bitbucket, makes builds and deploys  to https://project.username.now.sh/   (you may easyliy to set up your own domain name).

 On top of it, it has a bunch of project templates (Angular, Next.js, Vue.js, Docusaurus and many others).

 [Firebase](https://firebase.google.com/docs/hosting)

+It is production-grade web content hosting offered by Google for developers.
+With a single CLI command, you can quickly deploy web apps and serve both static and dynamic content to a global CDN.